by K Marie Alto October 28, 2021 10 min read

 If the corn chip smell is too strong:

-So, if the smell of corn chips is stronger than you think is normal, you might want to take your fur baby to the vet.
+If the smell of corn chips persists after treatment, then you might want to take your fur baby to the vet.
 It's not an emergency, just schedule a consultation or talk to your vet over the phone and see what they have to say.If the corn chip smell is coming from somewhere else:

 One indication of a problem is if you notice that same corn chip smell coming from a different part of your fur baby.
 Specifically, if you can smell corn chips coming from their ears, it might be a sign of an ear infection.